 Risk of burn-in.

 The ASUS PG27UCDM is remarkable for content editing.
 It delivers incredible picture quality with deep and inky blacks in dark rooms and no blooming around bright objects.
 It also displays a wide range of vivid colors and comes with a very accurate sRGB mode.
 Even calibrating it doesn't offer much difference from the sRGB mode.
-The monitor's 4k resolution also makes text and images look sharp, and it gets bright enough to fight glare for use in most well-lit rooms.
+The monitor's 4k resolution also makes text and images look sharp, and it gets bright enough to fight glare for use in most well-lit rooms, but the black levels rise in bright rooms.
 However, the biggest drawback is the risk of burn-in with constant exposure to the same static elements over time, but this is less of a concern if you vary the content on the screen.

 Displays wide range of vivid colors.